NOAA-EMC/UPP/docs/InputsOutputs.rst

 The file called :bolditalic:`itag` is a text file that contains the fortran namelist &model_inputs as well as the 2D decomposition specification in &nampgb.
 It is read in by the :bolditalic:`upp.x` executable from stdin (unit 5) and is generated automatically within the UFS application workflow or stand-alone run script based on user-defined options.
 It should not be necessary to edit this.
-For description purposes, the namelist &model_inputs (:bolditalic:`itag` file) contains 7 lines for FV3 and one line for &nampgb:
+For description purposes, the namelist &model_inputs and &nampgb (:bolditalic:`itag` file) contain the following lines for FV3:

 &model_inputs